-Ms. Manchanda gave her remarks about the evolving strategies.
-She emphasized that all the three generations need each other and efforts need to be made by all to bend and mend the attitudes for a better understanding amongst themselves.
-The Value system needs to be inculcated from the young age.
-To bridge the gap between different generations, the young generation has to play the most important role and make the maximum efforts to maintain the cordial relationships as they are the most flexible The youth is still in the process of moulding their personalities and need to learn to give respect to all the elderly people, inculcate a patient hearing habit to the elderly's slow and rigid ways, Youth must learn to take advantage from rich experiences of the senior generations and need not ever consider them useless.
+It was an interactive session, interposed with power point presentations and videos. it was felt that all the three generations need each other and efforts need to be made from all to bend and mend the attitudes for a better understanding amongst themselves.
+The young generation has to play the most important role and make the maximum efforts to maintain the cordial relationships as they are the most flexible The youth is still in the process of moulding their personalities and need to learn to give respect to all the elderly people, inculcate a patient hearing habit to the elderly's slow and rigid ways, Youth must learn to take advantage from rich experiences of the senior generations and need not ever consider them useless.
 Young generation should understand the time, financial and energy-efficient limitations under which their parents have to discharge their duties towards their wards as well as seniors.
 It is here that the youth has to play a very vital role to see that in the society seniors are respected, well looked after physically, financially and emotionally.
-They are not deprived of any of their rights, legal or otherwise , should be able to spend their old age gracefully with dignity.
+They are not deprived of any of their rights, legal or otherwise, should be able to spend their old age gracefully with dignity.
 The youth has to learn well the value and strength of being together (unity in diversity) and act as volunteers and watchdogs to safeguard the interests and legal rights of all generations.
 Thus contribute towards a peaceful, happy and harmonious society.

 This was followed by a question -answer session and a feedback form was given to be filled.
-Finally pledge - taking to " Promote Intergenerational Bonding" was administered by Ms. Shveta Gupta as follows:
+Finally pledge - taking to "Promote Intergenerational Bonding" was administered, as follows:

-On this day ie. 27 January 2018 we pledge that we will respect our parents, grandparents, teachers and all Senior Citizens and help them in all situations.
+On this day ie. 2nd February 2018 we pledge that we will respect our parents, grandparents, teachers and all Senior Citizens and help them in all situations.
 We will listen to them patiently and benefit from their experiences.
 We will peacefully make them understand our viewpoint, make them conversant with latest digital techniques for better communication leading towards a loving, harmonious and healthy society.

 The whole workshop was a great success.
-The student volunteers were of great help.
-A vote of thanks was proposed by Ms Shilpa Lingwal.
-Refreshments were served to all the participants
+The student volunteers Ms. Sandeep Kaur & Mr. Aeshal were of great help.
+A vote of thanks was proposed by Dr. Shalini Singhal.
+Refreshments were served to all the participants.
 The e-certificates of participation & appreciation were also issued later on.
-Information about the workshop-background-note, About AIWEFA, Programme-Schedule and resource -material received from Dr. Renu malaviya were distributed to all the participants before the start of the workshop.
+Information about the workshop-background-note, About AIWEFA, Programme-Schedule and resource -

+material received from Dr. Renu Malaviya were distributed to all the participants before the start of the workshop.
 The information about the workshop (copies of the banner) and posters on the topic were displayed all over the college.
 Expenditure statement is given separately.

-REPORT compiled & edited by :
+REPORT compiled & edited by:

-Ms. Asha Chandra, President AIWEFA, Ms Sarla Manchanda, Vice President AIWEFA, & Mr Mithun Singh, Office Sec.
-AIWEFA,
+Ms. Asha Chandra, President AIWEFA, Ms Sarla Manchanda, Vice President AIWEFA & Mr Mithun Singh, Office Sec.
+AIWEFA.